ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 Concepts and Synonyms
 ---------------------

-The section tagger operates by recognizing keywords that happen to be synonyms for an underlying set of concepts.
-The synonyms in the text are converted to the underlying concepts and the document sections tagged with the concepts.
-The SecTag database provides the list of concepts and an initial set of synonyms.
+The section tagger operates by scanning the report text and recognizing synonyms for an underlying set of concepts.
+The synonyms recognized in the text are mapped to their associated concepts and the document sections are tagged with the concepts.
+The SecTag database provides an initial set of concepts and synonyms which Clarity expands upon.

-To illustrate, concept 158 ``history_present_illness`` has synonyms ``indication, clinical indication, clinical presentation, history``, among others.
-Basically the synonyms represent the various forms in which the concept could appear in a clinical note.
+For example, concept 158 "history_present_illness" has synonyms "indication", "clinical indication", and "clinical presentation", among others.
+The synonyms represent the various orthographic forms by which the concept could appear in a clinical note.

 The code in ``sec_tag_db_extract.py`` extracts the concepts and synonyms from